Scholarships Dealing with Cyprus

 Private Funds

-Another scholarship designed for archaeology students comes from the Archaeological Institute of America.
-The Harriet and Leon Pomerance Fellowship awards students, especially graduate, who are concentrating in Bronze Age archaeology.
-Up to $4,000 is given for students who wish to dig for artifacts in Cyprus.
-The more innovative and well defined the project, the better.
+• The Harriet and Leon Pomerance Fellowship awards students, especially graduate, who are concentrating in Aegean Bronze Age archaeology in the Mediterranean region.
+Up to $5,000 is given for students who wish to dig for artifacts in Cyprus.
+The more innovative and well-defined the project, the better.

 The Institute of Current World Affairs celebrates professionals who are wishing to undertake customized studies in Cyprus separate from scholastic projects or dissertations.
 The John O. Crane Memorial Fellowships help individuals fund their projects.
 Applicants must be willing to share their experiences or utilize them in their professional lives to be considered.